Executive Recruiting Best Practices: Winning New Work for Your Executive Search Firm

 If you already know someone that you can refer a search to, that’s great!
 However, sometimes a prospect or a client will present you with a search that isn’t a fit for you or anyone else you know.
 In that case you can refer a search through the Clockwork Network.
 The Clockwork Network has hundreds of search firms that specialize in many niche areas.
 We work to find, match and introduce you to the right executive search consultant with the right specialization that can successfully complete the search.

 Having a software system like Clockwork is critical for pitching and winning more executive search work.
 Clockwork’s filters make it easy to find relevant past search projects and candidates to highlight in your pitch.
-Clockwork’s powerful deals tools allow you to see where a deal is in the pipeline, easily add notes and generate powerful reports to analyze your won and lost deals over time
+Clockwork’s powerful deals tools allow you to see where a deal is in the pipeline, easily add notes and generate powerful reports to analyze your won and lost deals over time.

 The Lead Qualifying Worksheet and Example Pitch Deck in this article are from Clockwork’s free online course on The Eight Stages of Successful Retained Search.
 Register today for many more examples and best practices.

-Topics: The Eight Stages of Successful Retained Search
+- Intro to the Eight Stages of Successful Retained Search

 Thaddeus Andres